Rehydrate blob data from the archive tier

 Standard priority is the default rehydration option for archive.
 High priority is a faster option that will cost more than Standard priority rehydration and is usually reserved for use in emergency data restoration situations.

+Once a rehydration request is initiated, it cannot be canceled.
 During rehydration, you may check the Archive Status blob property to confirm if the tier has changed.
 The status reads "rehydrate-pending-to-hot" or "rehydrate-pending-to-cool" depending on the destination tier.
 Upon completion, the archive status property is removed, and the Access Tier blob property reflects the new hot or cool tier.

 Copy an archived blob to an online tier